 Question: I purchased my caravan bearings from a reputable shop.
 How do I know if they will cope with long trips?

-The word JAPAN must appear on the bearing to ensure you have a good long haul bearing.
+The word JAPAN must appear on the bearing to ensure you have a quality long-haul bearing.
 If the word JAPAN is not on the bearing, I will not use them.

-Electric Brake Controller not Working
+The Electric Brake Controller is not Working

 Question: I just installed my tandem electric brakes using a chassis-mounted controller, but my brakes are locked on.

 Answer: Once your brakes are under load, your brakes will perform like new.
 If your trailer is empty, your brakes are likely to lock on some road surfaces.

 Furthermore: Advice on this page is obtained from some sources and is not necessarily our own.

 Finally, usage of any text or images on this page is forbidden by law unless you provide a link back to this page on your page.

 If you found this article informative, feel free to leave a comment.